kelsey-ek/Rehosting_Guide_A-Z/guide/Rehosting_Guide_A-Z.md

 **Description**: This step includes migrating source code and datasets.
 There are multiple options for downloading the data from the mainframe.

+Below is the ordered list of the assets you will need to migrate from the mainframe to OpenFrame:

+  1. JCL
+  2. Procedure (PROC)
+  3. COBOL
+  4. COPYBOOK
+  5. CSD
+  6. Datasets
+    * NON-VSAM
+    * VSAM

 **Reference Documents:** "How to Source Code Transfer Process"

 # Source Code